 Beginners + intermediate + Advanced Business presentations

 Please be aware that you need an upper/intermediate level of German to successfully pass the semester at the ISM if you participate in classes taught in German and an upper/intermediate level of English to participate in the classes of the foreign lecturers and the ISM Business Certificate.

 The Buddy Program is designed to support you, our incoming exchange or visiting students.
-Designated ISM students, called Buddies, will help you to settle into your “German life”.
+Designated ISM students, called “Buddies”, will help you settle into your “German life”.
 This means they will start getting in contact with you before your arrival.
 But that’s not all!
-As a group, we will go on trips and spend evenings together so we can use a fun and interesting surrounding to get to know each other in a better way.
+As a group, we will go on trips and spend evenings together, using a fun and interesting ways to get to know each other.

 Feel free to contact your German buddy whenever you could need a little help or would like to meet with a local!

 ISM-students have founded a number of student clubs.
 Variety ranges from consulting (ConsultISM) and tourism (AK TourISM) to politics (PolitISM) and finance (AK Banking).
 Please contact the spokesperson of each club if you are interested in joining for the time of your stay or participate in one of their activities.